 King Aerys II Targaryen had Ser Ilyn Payne's tongue ripped out with pincers as punishment for claiming that Lord Tywin Lannister, the Hand of the King, was the one who truly ruled the Seven Kingdoms.

 Varys employs children with their tongues removed as his little birds.

 A Feast for Crows

-Sweetrobin complains about Marillion]’s singing and says to Alayne Stone that her father should have cut his tongue out and that he told him to, but he wouldn’t.
-Alayne thinks to herself that Marillion needed his tongue so that he could confess to her aunts murder.
+Lord Robert Arryn complains about Marillion's singing and says to Alayne Stone that her supposed father, Lord Petyr Baelish should have cut out the imprisoned singer's tongue.
+Alayne thinks to herself that Marillion needed his tongue so that he could confess to the murder of Lady Lysa Arryn.

-Jaime Lannister reveals many of his darker secrets to Ilyn Payne, knowing the mute and illiterate knight can never reveal it to anyone.
+Ser Jaime Lannister reveals many of his darker secrets to Ilyn Payne, knowing the mute and illiterate knight can never reveal them to anyone.

-The normally placid Tommen becomes furious when his mother says she would gladly have Margaery Tyrell's tongue torn out.
-To punish him she orders that Tommen is to whip Pate and if His Grace refuses or protests, Qyburn is to be summoned to remove Pates tongue.
+The normally placid King Tommen I Baratheon becomes furious when his mother says she would gladly have Margaery Tyrell's tongue torn out.
+To punish him she orders that Tommen is to whip Pate and if His Grace refuses or protests, Qyburn is to be summoned to remove Pate's tongue.

 A Dance with Dragons